Country dance: triple minor longways.*

 |B1||5-8||Frolick (set or foot) to 2nd corners.|

-James Cook was born on 27 October 1728 at Marton-in-Cleveland, Yorkshire, the son of a Scottish farm labourer.
+James Cook was born on 27 October 1728 at Marton-in-Cleveland, Yorkshire, the son of a Scottish farm labourer, also named James, and his wife, Grace (nee Pace) who hailed from the nearby village of Thornaby.

-With this experience he joined the Royal Navy in June 1755 as an able seaman at the relatively advanced age of twenty-six, being promoted to master’s mate following two years in the Channel service.
-In 1758 Cook joined Admiral Boscawen’s Fleet as master of the Pembroke3 in the campaign for the conquest of Canada from the French.
+With this experience he joined the Royal Navy in June 1755 as an able seaman at the relatively advanced age of twenty-six.
+His talent and expertise were quickly recognised and he was promoted to master’s mate, then master.
+In 1758, Cook joined Admiral Boscawen’s Fleet as master of the Pembroke 3 in the campaign against the French for the conquest of Canada.
 He was involved in a major assault that captured the Fortress of Louisbourg, in charting the St Lawrence river prior to the siege of Quebec City, and the subsequent Battle of the Plains of Abraham in 1759.
-Another man who was to become a noted explorer in the Pacific, Louis de Bougainville, was also involved in these encounters, serving with the French forces.
+It is notable that another man who was to become an eminent explorer in the Pacific, Louis de Bougainville, was also present in Quebec, serving with the French forces.

 Dancing in the Royal Navy

 Dancing was a regular activity on board the ships of the Royal Navy.
-Reports include dancing jigs and reels all night in celebration of successful voyage completed4, a crew dancing on the hatch cover on a sunny summer’s day5, Sir Edward Pellew kidnapping a negro violinist “to furnish music for the sailors’ dancing in their evening leisure, a recreation highly favourable to the preservation of their good spirits and contentment.”6
+The historian, N. A. M. Rodger wrote of the importance of music and dance as a source of entertainment and exercise for the seamen, and as a way of maintaining a connection with home.
+Dance was a part of Georgian Naval life both above and below deck.
+Reports tell of the dancing of jigs and reels all night to celebrate the completion of a successful voyage 4, of a sailor dancing on a hatch cover on a sunny summer’s day 5, and of Sir Edward Pellew kidnapping a negro violinist “to furnish music for the sailors’ dancing in their evening leisure, a recreation highly favourable to the preservation of their good spirits and contentment.”6 As it was a common everyday activity it often escaped comment, however, Admiral Boscawen noted it with a pleasant recollection:

-Once Cook had his own command, he encouraged his crew to dance, contributing significantly to their health and good cheer whilst circumnavigating the globe.
-They also danced to entertain the native people they met on their travels.10
+Once Cook had his own command, he also encouraged his crew to dance, contributing significantly to their health and good cheer whilst circumnavigating the globe.
+He recorded that they danced country dances and hornpipes, both for their own enjoyment and to entertain the native people they met on their travels throughout the Pacific.15

 *Notes on the dance.